Jenna Jameson: Personal life

 In 2004 Jameson stated that she was bisexual, and that she had had sex with 100 women and 30 men off-screen in her life, but by 2008 she described herself as "totally hetero".
 She has stated the best relationship she ever had was her lesbian relationship with porn actress Nikki Tyler, which she documents in her autobiography.
 They lived together at the start of her porn career and again before her second marriage.
 Famous boyfriends discussed in her autobiography include Marilyn Manson and Tommy Lee.

 On December 20, 1996, Jameson married porn star/Wicked Pictures director Brad Armstrong.
 The marriage lasted just 10 weeks.
 Although they informally separated in March 1997, she remained contractually obligated to work on Wicked Pictures projects involving both of them.
-They legally separated and divorced in March 2001, after Brad discovered her sexual affair with Jorge Araya Montoya (whom she met on a visit to Costa Rica).
+They legally separated and divorced in March 2001.

 Jameson met former pornographic studio owner Jay Grdina, scion of a wealthy cattle-ranching family, who had entered pornographic film production after college.
 From 1998 until Jameson's retirement, Grdina was Jameson's only on-screen male sex partner, acting under the name Justin Sterling.
 They were engaged in December 2000, well before her divorce from Armstrong, and married June 22, 2003.
 They tried to have children from mid-2004 onwards, as Jameson had planned to retire from adult entertainment upon becoming a mother.
 The couple resided in Scottsdale, Arizona, in a 6700 sqft Spanish-style mansion, bought for $2 million in 2002.